National Astronomical Observatory of Japan

 About Solar Science Observatory

-The Sun is a typical star, but as the nearest star it dominates the Solar System.
-The Sun influences all of our activities.
+The Sun is just one of the many stars in the Universe.
+But it is the closest star to us and influences all of human activity as the dominant object in the Solar System.
 The magnetic activity in the Sun is representative of phenomena ubiquitous throughout the Universe.
 One of our major goals is to understand the solar magnetic field and magnetic activity through various scientific observations and analyses.

 Sunspots